sqlxpert/aws-tag-sched-ops/readme.md

 5. After 10 minutes, find the debugging information in [CloudWatch Logs](#output).

-6. Turn off debugging mode quickly, because the extra information is lengthy.
+6. Turn off debugging mode right away, because the extra information is lengthy.
 Back on the Code tab, scroll down and click Remove, to the far right of `DEBUG`.
 Repeat [Step 4](#debug-step-4) to save.

 7. Log out of the AWS Console.